Support our work by becoming our Patron! Learn More

 1Keep food away from the plate's rim.
 The meal is supposed to be in the well of the dish.
 If the amount of food on the plate is too much for the well, use a larger plate or lower the amount of food.

 2. Arrange the food in a unified manner.
 The plate should resemble a single meal composed of multiple components.
 The meal should not be distributed across the entire dish.
-The centre of the plate, not the edge, should draw the customer's attention.
+The center of the plate, not the edge, should draw the customer’s attention.

 • The best side of the meat forward.